lambdaschool-pm/data-structure-and-problem-solving-in-js/linked_list/README.md

 3. What is the runtime complexity of `remove_head`?

-4. What is the runtime complexity of `contains`?
+4. What is the runtime complexity of `search`?

-5. What is the runtime complexity of `get_max`?
+5. What is the runtime complexity of `size`?

 ## Linked Lists